 1. Introduction 1

 1.1.
 Policy purpose 1

 1.2.
 Policy scope and definitions 1

 2. Roles and Responsibilities 3

 3. Data Protection Principles 4

 3.1.
 Conditions for the lawful processing of personal data 5

 3.2.
 Conditions for the lawful processing of special categories of data 5

 3.3.
 Deciding which condition to rely on 6

 3.4.
 Privacy Notices 6

 4. Individuals' rights and how we protect them 7

 4.1.
 The right to be informed about the collection and use of their personal data 7

 4.2.
 The right of access to their personal data and relevant supplementary information 7

 4.3.
 The right to rectification if the information held is inaccurate or incomplete 7

 4.4.
 The right to erasure of personal data 8

 4.5.
 The right to restrict the processing of personal data 9

 4.6.
 The right to data portability 10

 4.7.
 The right to object to processing 10

 4.8.
 The right to object to automated decision making and profiling 10

 5. Subject Access Requests 11

 6. Data Protection and Privacy by Design 12

 6.1.
 DPIAs 12

 7. Training & Awareness 13

 8. Publication of Information 13

 9. Managing Consent 14

 9.1.
 Consent to use personal data including images and voice recordings 14

 9.2.
 Data sharing during a public health emergency: consent and data retention 15

+9.3 Consent for the use of generative artificial intelligence (intellectual property) 15

-10. Data Security and Integrity 15
+10. Data Security and Integrity 16

-10.1 L. Classification of data 16
+10.1 .
+Classification of data 17

-10.2 2.
-Organisational and technical security measures 17
+10.2 .
+Organisational and technical security measures 18

-10.3 3.
-Email 18
+10.3 .
+Email 19

-10.4 ł.
-CCTV 18
+10.4 Surveillence Cameras 19

+10.5 Generative Artificial Intelligence 19

-10.5 5.
-Transfers of data outside the UK 18
+10.6 Transfers of data outside the UK 20

-10.6 5.
-Record keeping 19
+10.7 Record keeping 20

-11. Data Sharing 19
+11. Data Sharing 21

-12. Data Retention 20
+12. Data Retention 21

-13. Data Disposal 20

-14. Breach Reporting 20

-15. Our Obligations to our Data Processors .21 ----- -- -----

-Appendix A - Subject Access Request (SAR) Form Appendix B - Example School Privacy Notice for Pupils Appendix C - Example School Privacy Notice for Staff Appendix D - Example School Privacy Notice for Governors Appendix E - Example School Privacy Notice for Visitors Appendix F - Model Parental Consent Form: Trips, Images and Pain Relief Appendix G - Model Visitor Booking/Record Form (Covid-19) Appendix H - Data Classifications and Handling Requirements
+13. Data Dispo sal .22 14.
+Breach Re porting. .22 15.
+5. Our Obligations to our Data Processors our Data Processors .22 Арр endix A - Subject Access Request (SAR) Form Арр endix B - Example School Privacy Notice for Pupils Арр endix C - Example School Privacy Notice for Staff Арр endix D - Example School Privacy Notice for Governors Арр endix E - Example School Privacy Notice for Visitors Арр endix F - Model Parental Consent Form: Trips, Images and Pain Relief Арр endix G - Model Visitor Booking/Record Form (Covid-19) Арр endix H - Data Classifications and Handling Requirements